tefkah/thesis-writing/Literature Notes/Shech (2015) - Two Approaches to Fractional Statistics in the Quantum Hall Effect; Idealizations and the Curious Case of the Anyon.md

 noter_page: ""
 ---

-# Shech (2015) - Two Approaches to Fractional Statistics in the Quantum Hall Effect; Idealizations and the Curious Case of the Anyon

 # Summary

 Where Shech destroys my self confidence in seconds!
 This is exactly what I wanted to do but he already did it and then changed his mind, apparently.